 If you’re able, take the motorcycle for a spin.
 It’s good to get familiar with how well the clutch works, how well the brakes works, and altogether functionality of the motorcycle.
 You should especially listen to the engine and any ticks it may have.
 If you do hear any ticking, that’s a sign the engine may go out soon.

-If you are willing, negotiate with the seller on this.
+Negotiate with the seller on this.
 Inform them of the engine tick and request a lower price.
-The reason I don’t discourage you from buying a project bike with a bad engine is because if your potential future motorcycle is a common one, getting a working donor engine for it is only a few hundred dollars.
+The reason I don’t discourage you from buying a project bike with a bad engine is because if this motorcycle is a common one, getting a working donor engine for it is only a few hundred dollars.
 If you can talk down the price that much, then it has paid for itself.

 Before You Go